Monitor your Amazon ES domains with Amazon Elasticsearch Service Monitor

 September 8, 2021: Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service.
 See details.

-Amazon Elasticsearch Service (Amazon ES) is a fully managed service that you can use to deploy, secure, and run Elasticsearch cost-effectively at scale.
+Amazon OpenSearch Service is a fully managed service that you can use to deploy, secure, and run Elasticsearch cost-effectively at scale.
 The service provides support for open-source Elasticsearch APIs, managed Kibana, and integration with Logstash and other AWS services.

-In this post, we detail Amazon Elasticsearch Service Monitor, an open-source monitoring solution for all the domains in your account, across all Regions, backed by a set of AWS CloudFormation templates delivered through the AWS Cloud Development Kit (AWS CDK).
-The templates deploy an Amazon ES domain in a VPC, an Nginx proxy for Kibana access, and an AWS Lambda function.
-The function is invoked by CloudWatch Events to pull metrics from all your Amazon ES domains and send them to the previously created monitoring domain for your review.
+In this post, we detail Amazon OpenSearch Service Monitor, an open-source monitoring solution for all the domains in your account, across all Regions, backed by a set of AWS CloudFormation templates delivered through the AWS Cloud Development Kit (AWS CDK).
+The templates deploy an Amazon OpenSearch Service domain in a VPC, an Nginx proxy for Kibana access, and an AWS Lambda function.
+The function is invoked by CloudWatch Events to pull metrics from all your Amazon OpenSearch Service domains and send them to the previously created monitoring domain for your review.

-Your Amazon ES monitoring domain is an ideal way to monitor your Amazon ES infrastructure.
+Your Amazon OpenSearch Service monitoring domain is an ideal way to monitor your Amazon OpenSearch Service infrastructure.
 We provide dashboards at the account and individual domain level.
 We also provide basic alerts that you can use as a template to build your own alerting solution.

 To bootstrap the solution, you need a few tools in your development environment: